Turkey Salad with Cranberries & Walnuts

 Ingredients

-- Green onion – Thinly sliced.
+- Green onion – Thinly sliced; you can use the white and green parts.

-- Walnuts – Toasted and coarsely chopped.
+- Walnuts – Toasted and coarsely chopped; pecans or almonds can substitute.

-- Salt and pepper – To taste.
+- Salt and pepper – Season to taste.

 Sour Cream in Turkey Salad?
 You’re Kidding, Right?